-In the beginning of the 1960s, individual works by important artists were considered.
-In time, several of these works were incorporated into the collection.
-In the mid-1960s the family came into possession of several major oil paintings, including Tropical Forest (1908) by Henri J. F. Rousseau, Flower Bouquet (c.
-1930) by Natalia Goncharova, Costume for a Woman (1921) by Alexandra A. Ekster ,and Figure (1930) by Joan F. Miró.
-In the late 1960s the family acquired works by still-unknown artists such as Nikolai Pirosmani-Shvili (Farmer with a Bull, circa 1916), Sergei Y. Senkin (Abstract Composition, 1921), and Alexander A. Vesnin (Suprematist Composition, circa 1918), among other artists that became known in the Western art scene only in the late 1980s.
+By the beginning of the 1960s, notable works by more significant artists were incorporated into the collection, including Tropical Forest (1908) by Henri J. F. Rousseau, Flower Bouquet (c.
+1930) by Natalia Goncharova, Costume for a Woman (1921) by Alexandra A. Ekster ,and Figure (1930) by Joan Miró.
+In the late 1960s, works by lesser-known artists such as Nikolai Pirosmani-Shvili (Farmer with a Bull, circa 1916), Sergei Y. Senkin (Abstract Composition, 1921), and Alexander A. Vesnin (Suprematist Composition, circa 1918).
+The significance of their contributions to the history of modern art would become known in the West art only later in the 1980s.